 Visit Denmark and experience a mix of exciting opportunities.
 The Scandinavian country is home to a vibrant and dynamic urban culture, historical buildings and sites, such as one of the world’s oldest kingdoms, and picturesque natural surroundings.
 Book your flight to Denmark today for the chance to see of all this excitement up close and personal!

-SAS flies to Denmark directly or via Stockholm and Oslo (depending on route) from Boston, Chicago, Miami, New York, San Francisco and Washington D.C.
-Additionally, you can travel from Los Angeles with a connecting flight.
+SAS flies to Denmark directly or via Stockholm and Oslo (depending on route) from Boston, Chicago, Los Angeles, Miami, New York, San Francisco and Washington D.C.
 With daily departures from multiple locations, you can easily find a departure to suit your travel plans.
 Book early to save on airfare and when you choose SAS, enjoy a 24-hour right of revocation on your flight tickets and online check-in 22 hours prior to departure.
 Passengers on intercontinental flights can enjoy food and drinks on board.
 In addition, WiFi is available for a small fee.
 We look forward to welcoming you on board!

 If you are travelling with children under 2 years (without own seat) they fly either free of charge or with a 90% discount on the flight portion of the ticket price, depending on the destination.
 Children from 2–11 years get a 25% discount.
 The discounts do not apply to taxes and fees.

 Copenhagen – a modern city with plenty of history